• Loading results...

 Please enter a valid search term

-The end goal in bringing down your LDL-cholesterol is to lower the chance of a first or future heart attack or stroke due to blockages in your arteries.
+The main goal in lowering LDL cholesterol is to lower the chance of a first or future heart attack or stroke due to blockages in your arteries.
+(Preventing a first event is called primary prevention.
+Preventing another one after you've survived one is called secondary prevention.)

-1. Revamp the way you eat by following a heart-healthy plan such as the Mediterranean or DASH diets (these are less “diets” than ways to eat healthy)
+1. Follow a heart-healthy plan such as the Mediterranean or DASH diets (these are less “diets” than ways to eat healthy)

 3. Stay at a healthy weight and lose any extra pounds